GoogleCloudPlatform/gcsfuse/docs/semantics.md

 The behavior of stat cache is controlled by the following flags/config parameters:
 1. Stat-cache capacity/size: It controls the maximum number/memory-size of the stat-cache entries.
 It can be configured in the following two ways.
    1. `metadata-cache:stat-cache-max-size-mb`: This is an integer parameter to be set through the config-file.
 It sets the stat-cache size in MiBs.
 This can be set to -1 for infinite stat-cache size, 0 for disabling stat-cache, and > 0 for setting a finite stat-cache size.
 Values below -1 will return error on mounting.
+Tha maximum supported value of this parameter is 17592186044415 (2^44 - 1) .
    If this is missing, then `--stat-cache-capacity` is used.
    2. `--stat-cache-capacity`: This is an integer commandline flag.
 It sets the stat-cache size in count.
    This is ignored if user sets `metadata-cache:stat-cache-max-size-mb` .